-The purpose of this Board action is to approve the Scope of Work Agreement between Seattle Public Schools and Seattle Central College in support of the Open Doors Youth Reengagement Program.
+The purpose of this Board action is to approve the scope of work agreement between Seattle Public Schools and Seattle Central College in support of the Open Doors Youth Reengagement Program.
 Open Doors is a state-wide program that provides education and services for youth, ages 16-21, who have dropped out or are not expected to graduate before the age of 21.
-This contract supports the state approved allocation for Open Doors FTE of \$813.51 for 1 FTE/month.
-Based on the enrollment for 17-18 which averaged 42.2 FTE/month, the total of this contract is estimated to be \$450,000 for the 2018-19 school year.
+This contract supports the current, state approved allocation for Open Doors FTE of \$813.51 for 1 FTE/month.
+Based on the enrollment for 18-19 which averaged 53.4 FTE/month (as of May 18), the total of this contract is estimated to be \$575,000 for the 2019-20 school year.